OpenBSD is fantastic

-As I was gathering my thoughts for this article I quickly realized that it is actually quite difficult to give due credit to the developers of OpenBSD.
-OpenBSD is unique and it's fantastic, however much of its splendor" hides" in the design and coding of the operating system, and as such isn't visible to the average user.
-You need to understand some of what goes on under the hood to really appreciate OpenBSD.
+As I was gathering my thoughts for this article I realized that it is actually quite difficult to give due credit to the developers of OpenBSD.
+This is because OpenBSD is quite unique and it's rather amazing, in my humble opinion.
+Much of its "splendor" hides in the design and specific coding style of the developers, and as such it isn't visible to the average user.
+You need to understand some of what goes on under the hood to really appreciate OpenBSD!

-OpenBSD is easy and quick to install and you will be surprised at how simple and well designed the system is.
-This is because a lot of work goes into making everything right from the beginning, and the project is following the UNIX philosophy to the letter.
+OpenBSD is easy and quick to install and you will be surprised at how simple and extremely well designed the system is.
+A lot of work goes into making everything right from the beginning, and the project is following the Unix philosophy to the letter.

-OpenBSD comes with a lot of applications in the base system ready to run, however nothing is enabled by default, you have to enable the services you need.
-Every configuration file follows the same kind of syntax, a very human-readable syntax, and it's hence easy to understand and setup.
-Every single option is meticulously documented in the man pages and the OpenBSD project considers lacking documentation a bug - which is what every professional programmer should do.
+OpenBSD comes with many applications in the base system ready to run, however nothing except for security features is enabled by default, you have to enable the services you need.
+Every configuration file follows the same style of syntax, a very human-readable syntax, and it's thus very easy to understand and setup.
+Every single option is well documented in the man pages and the OpenBSD project considers lacking documentation "a bug".
+This is something that every professional programmer should adopt.

-Lacking documentation, or incorrect documentation, is just as dangerous to a running system as security bugs are.
-The reason for this is that security issues sometimes arise from misconfiguration.
-If you don't know how to setup your system, how can you be sure that it isn't running in a manner that makes it easy for an attacker to compromise the system?
-A lot of Spam on the Internet origins from misconfigured mail servers that has been compromised by hackers.
+Lacking documentation, or incorrect documentation, is just as dangerous to a running system with a security bug.
+The reason for that is that security issues sometimes arise from misconfiguration.
+If you don't know how to setup your system, how can you be sure that it isn't running in a manner that makes it easy for an attacker to compromise your system?
+A lot of spam on the Internet origins from misconfigured mail servers that has been compromised by attackers.

-Every single line of code in the operating system kernel and base system gets security audited and scrutinized by the programmers, and everything is coded following a strict set of guidelines and principles that tries to eliminate all the typical coding mistakes (yes, most security bugs are coding mistakes made by programmers and developers).
+Every single line of code in the operating system kernel and base system of OpenBSD gets security audited and scrutinized by the programmers, and everything is coded following a strict set of guidelines and principles that tries to eliminate all the typical coding mistakes, as many security bugs are actually coding mistakes made by programmers.

 But that's not all.
-What really makes OpenBSD amazing is all the security mitigation work that goes into the development of the operating system and the OpenBSD developers are doing some fantastic frontier engineering in this area.
+Another thing that makes OpenBSD amazing is all the security mitigation work that goes into the development of the operating system and the OpenBSD developers are doing some fantastic frontier engineering in this area!

-Security mitigations are techniques that help prevent attackers from running malicious code on the operating system or take advantage of security bugs or weaknesses in software.
+Security mitigation are techniques that help prevent attackers from running malicious code on the operating system or take advantage of security bugs or weaknesses in software.

-If you're using a piece of software, say like a browser, and the browser has a security bug that is exploitable, then it is possible for a hacker to possibly gain access to your computer.
-How much damage the hacker can do on your computer depends on the underlying security of the operating system.
+If you're using a piece of software, say like a browser, and the browser has a security bug that is exploitable, then it is possible for an attacker to possibly gain access to your computer.
+How much damage the attacker can do on your computer depends on the underlying security of the operating system.

-OpenBSD has a number of mitigations techniques build into the kernel and base system that makes life really difficult for a hacker.
-Firstly, this means that it becomes much more difficult for a hacker to gain access to your system in the first place, using the normal exploitation techniques which work on many other operating system like Microsoft Windows, Linux, Mac OS, and others.
-Secondly, if an attacker happens to gain access to the system despite these mitigations, the amount of damage the attacker can do is much more limited and constricted.
+OpenBSD has a number of mitigation techniques build into the kernel and base system that makes life really difficult for an attacker.
+This means that it becomes much more difficult for an attacker to gain unauthorized access to your system in the first place, using the normal exploitation techniques which work on many other operating system like Microsoft Windows, Linux, Mac OS, and others.
+It also means that if an attacker should gain access to your system despite these mitigations, the amount of damage the attacker can do is very limited and constricted.

 Here is a list of some of the OpenBSD security innovations build into the operating system and enabled by default.